 *Terms and conditions apply.

-Have you traded any crytocurrencies since they took to the airwaves?
+Have you bought bitcoin since it took to the airwaves?
 Let us know about your experiences in the comments.